 We’ve heard lots of advice over the years from “no more than 1/3 of your bodyweight” to “no more than 20%.”
 Your pack weight will actually vary wildly depending on the length of your trip, time of year, expected weather conditions, water availability and opportunities to restock on food.
 Your physical fitness and the amount of distance you plan to cover each day will also be a major determining factor.

 Packing items in different coloured waterproof dry bags makes it easy to find what you’re after in a hurry and keeps everything dry in wet weather.
 Dry bags do add weight though so don’t go too crazy!

 You probably don’t need an entire bottle of oil or a full packet of pasta for an overnight trip.
 Separate out what you need into smaller (and leak-proof!) plastic bottles and containers or zip-lock bags.
 Zip-locks are a backpacker’s best friend and decent quality ones can be re-used for multiple trips.

 It starts to look like a poorly executed game of Tetris once you’ve packed your larger items in.
 Fill in the gaps with smaller or compressible items to stop everything rattling around.

 If you’re going on a backpacking trip with friends, coordinate your packing together and share the weight around — especially the tent, stove/gas and cookware.

 Backpackers have been coming up with packing solutions for as long as there have been rucksacks – that old cliché about cutting toothbrushes in half is a cliché for a reason!
 Internet forums are always a good first place to look.
-Some tips are utterly bizarre, but some seem so obvious we’re amazed we didn’t think of them.
 One of the best solutions we’ve seen is wrapping duct tape around your water bottle so you don’t have to take a whole roll – genius!